birobirobiro/awesome-shadcn-ui/README.md

 - [search-address](https://github.com/UretzkyZvi/search-address) - The SearchAddress component provides a flexible and interactive search interface for addresses, utilizing the powerful Nominatim service from OpenStreetMap.
 - [shadcn-blocks](https://ui.shadcn.com/blocks) - Blocks is the official shadcn/ui pre-made but customizable components that can be copied and pasted into your projects.
 - [shadcn-cal](https://shadcn-cal-com.vercel.app/?date=2024-04-29) - A copy of the monthly calendar used by Cal.com with shadcn/ui, Radix Colors and React Aria.
+- [shadcn-calendar-component](https://github.com/sersavan/shadcn-calendar-component) - A calendar date picker component designed with shadcn/ui.
 - [shadcn-chat](https://github.com/jakobhoeg/shadcn-chat) - Customizable and reusable chat component for you to use in your projects.
 - [shadcn-data-table-advanced-col-opions](https://github.com/danielagg/shadcn-data-table-advanced-col-opions) - Column-resizing option to shadcn/ui DataTable.
 - [shadcn-drag-table](https://github.com/zenoncao/shadcn-drag-table) - A drag-and-drop table component using shadcn/ui and Next.js.
 - [shadcn-extends](https://github.com/lucioew28/extends) - Intended to be a collection of components built using shadcn/ui.
 - [shadcn-extension](https://github.com/BelkacemYerfa/shadcn-extension) - An open-source component collection that extends your UI library, built using shadcn/ui components.
 - [shadcn-linear-combobox](https://github.com/damianricobelli/shadcn-linear-combobox) - A copy of the combobox that Linear uses to set the priority of a task.
-- [shadcn-multi-select-component](https://github.com/sersavan/shadcn-multi-select-component) - A multi-select component designed with shadcn/ui
+- [shadcn-multi-select-component](https://github.com/sersavan/shadcn-multi-select-component) - A multi-select component designed with shadcn/ui.
-- [shadcn-phone-input-2](https://github.com/damianricobelli/shadcn-phone-input) - Simple and formatted phone input component built with shadcn/ui y libphonenumber-js
+- [shadcn-phone-input-2](https://github.com/damianricobelli/shadcn-phone-input) - Simple and formatted phone input component built with shadcn/ui y libphonenumber-js.
 - [shadcn-phone-input](https://github.com/omeralpi/shadcn-phone-input) - Customizable phone input component with proper validation for any country.
-- [shadcn-stepper](https://github.com/damianricobelli/shadcn-stepper) - A complete stepper component built with shadcn/ui
+- [shadcn-stepper](https://github.com/damianricobelli/shadcn-stepper) - A complete stepper component built with shadcn/ui.
 - [shadcn-table-v2](https://github.com/sadmann7/shadcn-table) - shadcn/ui table component with server-side sorting, filtering, and pagination.
 - [shadcn-ui-blocks](https://shadcn-ui-blocks.vercel.app/) - A collection of Over 10+ fully responsive, UI blocks you can drop into your Shadcn UI projects and customize to your heart's content.
 - [shadcn-ui-expansions](https://github.com/hsuanyi-chou/shadcn-ui-expansions) - A lots of useful components which shadcn/ui does not have out of the box.